-- 28- oz. can crushed tomatoes, with liquid
+- 28- ounce can crushed tomatoes with liquid

 - Add olive oil to Instant Pot® and select the Sauté function.
 Set to high and once the display reads “hot,” add red onion, peppers, garlic powder, and Italian seasoning.
 Season with salt and black pepper, to taste, and cook, stirring continually, until the onions and pepper soften and develop a bit of color, approximately 4-5 minutes.

 - Transfer veggie mixture to a medium bowl.
 Add ground beef and brown for 3-4 minutes, or until no longer pink, stirring occasionally.
 Turn the vessel off and carefully drain any excess fat from the container.